American-Magnetics-Inc/magnet-daq/README.md

 An integrated Firmware Upgrade Wizard is included in the application along with the latest Model 430 firmware versions 2.59 (legacy) and 3.09.
 Upon connection to a Model 430, the application will present the Firmware Upgrade Wizard as appropriate, or on demand via the new toolbar icon.

 **NOTE:** The latest firmware includes optional communication on Ethernet port 7185 without the "welcome message."
-This is of importance to customers using VISA and LabVIEW to develop "stateless" communication drivers.
+This is of importance to customers using VISA and LabVIEW to develop "stateless" communication drivers, and in fact the latest [AMI Drivers for LabVIEW](https://bitbucket.org/americanmagneticsinc/ami-drivers) require port 7185.

 ## Manual Updates? ##